JaqiKal/tic-tac-toe/README.md

 ### Wireframes

-Wireframese created for mobile, tablet and desktop using 'Balsamiq'
+Wireframes were created for mobile, tablet, and desktop using 'Balsamiq.'

 #### Mobile